-A dog eating bones is not necessarily going to result in a problem occurring, and is not always life-threatening, but the risks are there and in a worst-case scenario could result in death.
-This would be very rare, and usually occurs if there is a blockage or perforation of the intestines and veterinary treatment is not provided immediately, or if complications occur.
-In 2017, the FDA also issued a statement warning of the risks of pre-packaged ‘bone treats’ for dogs, after an incident in which 15 dogs were thought to have died after eating a bone treat.
+A dog eating bones will not necessarily result in a problem occurring and is not always life-threatening, but the risks are there and, in a worst-case scenario, could result in death.
+This would be very rare and usually occurs if there is a blockage or perforation of the intestines and veterinary treatment is not provided immediately or if complications occur.
+In 2017, the FDA also issued a statement warning of the risks of pre-packaged “bone treats” for dogs after an incident in which 15 dogs were thought to have died after eating a bone treat.

 Are Bones Good For Dog Teeth?

-Bone is a very hard substance and dogs who chew on bones can sometimes end up with tooth fractures.
+Bone is a very hard substance, and dogs who chew on bones can sometimes end up with tooth fractures.
 The sharp edges of broken bones can cause bleeding gums and cuts in the mouth.
-Hollow bones can also cause problems if they become caught in the teeth of a dog; sometimes this causes quite a lot of trauma and dogs may have to have an anesthetic to remove the bone.
+Hollow bones can also cause problems if they become caught in a dog’s teeth.
+Sometimes, this causes quite a lot of trauma, and dogs may have to have an anesthetic to remove the bone.

-If we haven’t been clear by now, we will say it again.
+We will say it again if we haven’t been clear by now.
 Don’t let your dog have cooked steak bones.
 Even raw bones carry risk.
 Accidents happen.
-If your dog does get hold of a steak bone, you should contact your veterinarian right away.
-Your vet will likely suggest that you monitor them closely for the symptoms described above.
-Remember, if you are in any doubt then it’s best to involve a vet as soon as possible so they can help you make the right decisions for your furry friend.
+If your dog gets hold of a steak bone, you should contact your veterinarian immediately.
+Your vet will likely suggest you closely monitor them for the symptoms described above.
+Remember, if you are in any doubt, it’s best to involve a vet as soon as possible to help you make the right decisions for your furry friend.